All Programs are In Person and via Zoom, except where noted

 with Bob and Sue Bond, Local Historians Led by local Historians Bob and Sue Bond, this lively group of Seniors discusses events around the world, both globally and closer to home.
 All political orientations and views are invited to participate in this engaging conversation.
 In Person at Narberth Borough Hall

-(or by Zoom upon Request): Thursday, July 4 -- No World Affairs Thursday, July 18 at 10:30 AM Thursday, August 1 at 10:30 AM September Dates TBD |
+(or by Zoom upon Request): Thursday, May 2 at 10:30 AM Thursday, May 16 at 10:30 AM Thursday, May 30 at 10:30 AM June Dates TBD |

 Special Speakers and Presenters

-with various Guest Speakers New Horizons hosts a variety of special interest speakers, both In Person and by Zoom, throughout the year.
+with various Guest Speakers New Horizons hosts a variety of speakers, both In Person and by Zoom, throughout the year.
 Join us and learn about topics as varied as Art, History, Home Organization, Law and Finance, and more!
-Previous Topics on Zoom ONLY
+Upcoming Topics In Person at Narberth Borough Hall